paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-034-the-peace-corps.md

 (5) is applicable to all posts at which volunteers serve;

-(6) includes a guarantee that volunteers will not suffer loss of living allowances for reporting a sexual assault; and
+(6) includes a guarantee that volunteers will not suffer loss of living allowances for reporting a sexual assault;

 (7) maintains a record documenting the resignation of any employee or volunteer of the Peace Corps who resigns before a determination has been made regarding an alleged violation of the sexual misconduct policy or other serious policy violations;